 Does this reputation hold true with this new car?
 Well, in a word – ‘yes’.

-Entry-level versions of the BMW 3 Series have smart styling, but if you find them a little somber you can always have the go-faster body kit and big wheels of an M Sport car.
+Entry-level versions of the BMW 3 Series have smart styling, but if you find them a little sombre you can always have the go-faster body kit and big wheels of an M Sport car, just like the AMG Line upgrade you can get for the Mercedes C-Class.

-Get inside and you’ll be greeted by BMW’s driver-focused dashboard design which points a few degrees towards you to give you a brilliant view of all the controls.
+Get inside and you’ll be greeted by BMW’s driver-focused dashboard design which has been inspired by the one in the bigger 5 Series.
+It points a few degrees towards you to give you a brilliant view of all the controls.

-The design will be familiar if you’ve owned a BMW 3 Series in the past, but the large infotainment screens fitted to this new version are an obvious upgrade.
-That said, you still don’t get Android Auto, so while Apple users can use their phone apps on the big screen, Android users cannot.
+The design will be familiar if you’ve owned a BMW 3 Series or 4 Series in the past, but the large infotainment screens fitted to this new version are an obvious upgrade.
+They look much slicker than the Audi A4’s free-standing unit but you still don’t get Android Auto, so while Apple users can use their phone apps on the big screen, Android users cannot.

 Interior space has also increased making it more comfortable in the back than a Mercedes C-Class.
 The new BMW 3 Series is happy carrying four tall adults and, while the boot’s no bigger than the old car’s, it’s still large enough for a couple of large hard-shell suitcases.
 Smaller storage spaces are also abundant so it’s easy to keep the interior looking smart.